PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image34.png"
-style="width:3.27273in;height:1.21775in"
+style="width:2.99672in;height:1.11505in"
 alt="Graphical user interface, text, application Description automatically generated" />

-You can add report labels one at a time by typing in the text for the label and then clicking **Add Label**.
+You can add report labels one at a time to your project by typing in the text for the label and then clicking **Add Label**.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image35.png"